Gevgelija: History

 In the late 19th and early 20th century, Gevgelija was part of the Salonica Vilayet of the Ottoman Empire.
 According to the statistics of the French geographer Alexandre Synvet, the town had a total Christian population of 290 families (1.740 people) in 1878, consisting of 35 Bulgarian Christian ones and 255 Greek Christian families.
 The town had also 4 Greek schools.
-According to Geographers Dimitri Mishev and D. M. Brancoff, in 1905 the town had a population of 4,375 Christians, consisting of 2.240 Patriarchist Bulgarians (Grecomans), 1.840 Exarchist Bulgarians, 80 Serbian Patriarchist Bulgarians (Serbomans), 8 Uniat Bulgarians, 90 Roma people, 72 Vlachs (Megleno-Romanians), 30 Albanians and 15 Greeks.
+According to Bulgarian Exarchate secretary Dimitar Mishev (D. M. Brancoff), in 1905 the town had a population of 4,375 Christians, consisting of 2.240 Patriarchist Bulgarians (Grecomans), 1.840 Exarchist Bulgarians, 80 Serbian Patriarchist Bulgarians (Serbomans), 8 Uniat Bulgarians, 90 Roma people, 72 Vlachs (Megleno-Romanians), 30 Albanians and 15 Greeks.

 From 1929 to 1941, Gevgelija was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 Transport

-The town is served by Gevgelija railway station, located outside the city limits.
+The town is served by Gevgelija railway station, outside the city limits on its eastern edge.

 Demographics

 According to the 2002 census, the town of Gevgelija had 15,685 residents, most of whom were ethnic Macedonians.

+As of 2021, the village of Gevgelija has 15,156 inhabitants and the ethnic composition was the following: